edonovanto/text-sentiment-analysis/README.md

 # text-sentiment-analysis
-Text sentiment analysis to give score about a caption.
-The score output will be given from very negative, negative, neutral, positive, to very positive
+This sentiment analysis extracts sentiment in a given string of text.
+Sentiment analysis, also called 'opinion mining', uses natural language processing, text analysis and computational linguistics to identify and detect subjective information from the input text.
+This algorithm classifies each sentence in the input as very negative, negative, neutral, positive, or very positive.

 ## Analytics Preview